-5.24 The developer will use the West Sussex Residential Parking Demand Calculator to calculate the number of parking spaces required at the proposed development.
+5.26 The parking provision has been based on Table 2 of West Sussex Guidance for Parking in New Residential Developments.
 The cycle parking will be provided in accordance with the West Sussex County Council's guidance detailed in Table 4.1.